hpc4you/hpc4you.github.io/index.md

 2. On login/master node, run `passwd` to change the root password, then run `setup_hpc --sync_user`.
 3. Disable password login for root user, only key authentication is allowed.
 4. Or use ssh ProxyJump server or even hardware firewall.

+## Terminology
+In the field of HPC, or parallel computing cluster, a server is called as node.

+Generally, the login server is called as the master node.
+All the computing nodes are called as slave node.